 \subsubsection{Wasserstein distances}

-The topological similarity or dissimilarity between the networks can be computed using the Wasserstein distance between persistent diagrams \cite{mileyko2011probability,kwitt.2015,berwald2018computing,songdechakraiwut2020topological}.
-Wasserstein distance has been previously used for shape modeling \cite{su.2015,zhang.2017.ISBI,shi.2016,shi.2019}, brain volume registration \cite{gerber.2022} and cognitive prediction \cite{yan.2019}.
-However, it was never applied to the Hodge decomposition and it is unclear how it will perform for the decompostion.
-We will provide the extensive performance in the Hodge decomposition in the validation studies later.
+The topological similarity or dissimilarity between networks can be computed using the Wasserstein distance between persistent diagrams \cite{kwitt.2015,song.2023}.
+Wasserstein distance has been previously used in shape modeling \cite{su.2015,zhang.2017.ISBI,shi.2019}, brain volume registration \cite{gerber.2023}, and cognitive prediction \cite{yan.2019}.
+However, its application to Hodge decomposition remains unexplored, and its effectiveness in this setting will be demonstrated in our validation studies.